kyma-project/website/content/blog-posts/2022-07-28-release-notes-2.5/index.md

 This Kyma release comes with deprecation of the APIRule CR in version `gateway.kyma-project.io./v1alpha1`.

 In the future releases, we will work on supporting [exposure of multiple services under the same host](https://github.com/kyma-project/kyma/issues/9936) and on the first version of [securing workloads with Istio](https://github.com/kyma-project/kyma/issues/12669).
 Stay tuned!

-## CLI

-### New `kyma alpha create module` command

-In Kyma 2.5, we added an alpha `kyma alpha create module` command for creating an OCI-based Kyma module.
-For more details, read the [documentation](https://github.com/kyma-project/cli/blob/release-2.5/docs/gen-docs/kyma_alpha_create_module.md).

 ## Observability